Tradescantia virginiana L.

 Habitat - Mesic to dry upland forests, shaded ledges of bluffs, open rocky woods, glade edges, railroads.

-Other info. - This striking species can be found mainly in the eastern half of Missouri in counties that border the Missouri and Mississippi rivers.
-The plant can be identified by its small size, pubescent sepals, and narrow leaves.
-This species seems to prefer acidic soils but would do well in cultivation and makes an attractive garden specimen.
+Other info. - This striking species can be found in Missouri mainly in the eastern Ozarks and in counties bordering the Missouri and Mississippi rivers.
+Beyond Missouri it is scattered throughout most of the eastern continental U.S. The plant can be identified by its small size, sepals which are hairy but not glandular, and narrow leaves.
+This species seems to prefer acidic soils but would do well in cultivation and make for an attractive garden specimen.
+It is known to hybridize with T. ohiensis, but this is rare.